AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/overview.md

   </tr>
   <tr>
     <td><a href="realpath-cache-size.md">Realpath cache size</a></td>
-    <td>Optimize performance by updating the PHP `readlpath` cache configuration to use recommended settings.</td>
+    <td>Optimize performance by updating the PHP `readlpath` cache configuration to use the recommended settings.</td>
   </tr>
 </tbody>
 </table>